Ambush marketing: Intent and techniques

 A company may also perform direct ambush marketing by riding coattails—factually marketing their role in connection to an event or its participants.
 For example, a company which produces sporting equipment may advertise that they are the official supplier for a specific athlete or team.
 Similarly, a non-sponsor may choose to solely sponsor the event's telecast by a broadcaster, but not the event itself.
 The factual acknowledgment of a non-sponsor's involvement with the participants in an event by, for example, a television host or commentator, can also be considered an incidental form of coattail marketing, as it provides additional unpaid publicity to the brand.

 Most forms of indirect ambush marketing involve a non-sponsor making use of imagery, themes, and values similar to what the event and campaigns from official sponsors express, either positively or negatively, and without making specific references to the event itself or its trademarks.
 In essence, the advertiser markets itself using content that evokes a mental association with the event, and as a result, appeals to those who are aware of the event.
 Advertisers may use a well-known nickname for the event that is not a trademark, such as "the big game".

 Similarly, a non-sponsor may use "distractive" techniques to divert consumers' attention away from the actual event and its official sponsors using similarly indirect means; for example, a non-sponsor may saturate the area at or around its venue (including street vendors, billboards, and public transport) with a competing marketing presence.
 Such "saturation marketing" may either be indirectly related to the event, or be incidental and make no references at all.
-In some cases, a company may sponsor or create a similar "parallel property," designed to compete directly with a major property by evoking similar thematics.
+In some cases, a company may sponsor or create a similar "parallel property," designed to compete directly with a major property by evoking similar themes and virtues.